mem0ai/mem0/README.md

 Embedchain is a framework to easily create LLM powered bots over any dataset.
 If you want a javascript version, check out [embedchain-js](https://github.com/embedchain/embedchainjs)

+## 🤝 Let's Talk Embedchain!

+Schedule a [Feedback Session](https://cal.com/taranjeetio/ec) with Taranjeet, the founder, to discuss any issues, provide feedback, or explore improvements.

 ## 🔧 Quick install

 ```bash